tfdhiraj/Age_Calculator/README.md

-# Ecarz
+# Age calculator
-A car website which is responsive made using CSS And HTML
+A simple web application to calculate age.